decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 categories:
   - development-guide
 type: Document
-set: development-guide
-set_order: 12
 ---

 To move, rotate or resize an entity in your scene, change the _position_, _rotation_ and _scale_ values stored in an entity's `Transform` component incrementally, frame by frame.
 This can be used on primitive shapes (cubes, spheres, planes, etc) as well as on 3D models (glTF).

 You can easily perform these incremental changes by moving entities a small amount each time the `update()` function of a [system]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}) is called.